Icebreaker Games LogoIcebreaker Games

 Steps

-2. 2.Others take turns asking yes/no questions to narrow it down.
+2. 2.Others take turns asking questions to narrow down the possibilities.
+The host can only answer "Yes," "No," "Maybe," or "Partially."

 Birthday Line-Up